Classic Timeline: 1 | 2, 3, 4/F/Final

 - This Is a Drill: Garmraid Blaze Form G's "Rouga Crasher"

-- Transforming Mecha: Part of the Mid-Season Upgrade package, allowing Aqua to become the main pilot when it switches to Form S
+- Transforming Mecha: Part of the Mid-Season Upgrade package, allowing Aqua to become the main pilot when it switches to Form S.

-- Wave Motion Gun: Cerberus' "Terminus Cannon"
+- Wave-Motion Gun: Cerberus' "Terminus Cannon"

-.
-She's the apprentice of Doctor Eldy Mitte and admires her independence.
-Along with Hugo, Aqua is sent by the Federation to investigate the theft of the Medius Locus, but unfortunately for her, she finds out Eldy's also involved; in fact, she stages the whole thing, having gone Ax-Crazy.
-Aqua denounces her and fights on to Eldy's defeat, but later decides to take over her studies, at least promising that she won't fall from grace and go down her own Start of Darkness
+Female protagonist of MX, Aqua is assigned to co-pilot Hugo's machine, being forced to wear the Stripperiffic "DFC" (Direct Feeling Control).
+Upon receiving the Mid-Season Upgrade, she's promoted into the primary piloting seat.
+An apprentice of Doctor Eldy Mitte, Aqua admires her mentor's independence.
+Along with Hugo, Aqua is sent by The Federation to investigate the Grand Theft Prototype of the Medius Locus.
+To her horror, Eldy's also involved with the theft; in fact, she staged the whole thing, having gone Ax-Crazy regarding the AI-1.
+Aqua denounces her and fights on towards Eldy's defeat.
+In the ending of the game, Aqua decides to take over Eldy's studies, promising she won't fall from grace and go down her own Start of Darkness.

 - Color-Coded for Your Convenience: Her color theme's blue, as is her Leitmotif "Dancing Blue".